 No pain, no gain

-My pain was to do the migration, just 2 minutes, it’s nothing.
+My pain was to migrate, just 2 minutes, it’s nothing.

 My gain was a better latency, more near my user.